patrickgdl/diariofin/packages/dashboard/README.md

-# Fluxo Simples's Dashboard
+# FluxoZen's Dashboard

-This is the dashboard for Fluxo Simples's website.
+This is the dashboard for FluxoZen's website.

 ## Running locally